 If neurocritics were capable of rational thinking they’d realize how similar they are to the scholars who mocked Galileo for pointing out the obvious, the doctors who banished Ignaz Semmelweis for suggesting their unwashed hands were killing new mothers, and Dr. Dionysus Ladner (Professor of Natural Philosophy and Astronomy at University College, London) who was absolutely positive that “Rail travel at high speed is not possible because passengers, unable to breathe, would die of asphyxia.”

 Like yesteryear’s critics, neurocritics aren’t necessarily evil and they aren’t all intellectually challenged.
-Their problem is that they can’t admit to their inability to handle information that threatens their safety, approval, esteem, or dopamine flow.
+Their problem is an inability to handle information that threatens safety, esteem, and dopamine flow.